ncatlab/nlab-content/pages/7/3/1/0/137/content.md

 It follows that the multiplication induces natural isomorphism of endofunctors with components $M\mapsto M\otimes_R S\otimes_R S\cong M\otimes_R S$.
 While the extension of scalars followed by restriction of scalars is a monad (by adjunction), this implies that it is an idempotent monad, hence the extension of scalars is a localization functor.

-In both categories, every surjective ring homomorphisms is an epimorphism, however there are many epimorphisms which are not surjective maps.
-For example, every flat localization of rings (e.g. [[Ore localization]]) is the same as a flat epimorphism; (nontrivial) localizations are not surjective.
+In both categories, every surjective ring homomorphism is an epimorphism, however there are many epimorphisms which are not surjective maps.
+For example, the inclusion $\mathbb{Z} \to \mathbb{Q}$ is an epimorphism of rings, and of commutative rings.
+More generally, every flat localization of rings (e.g. [[Ore localization]]) is a flat epimorphism, but (nontrivial) localizations are not surjective.

 Any faithfully flat epimorphism of rings is an isomorphism.